Stencyl/stencylpedia/chapter-e/msi.md

 3. Replace **[DEFAULTUSERNAME]** with your Stencyl account name. (the username, not the e-mail)
 4. Replace **[DEFAULTPASSWORD]** with your password, with sha1() applied to it.
+5. Save the file.
+6. Rebuild the MSI (step 6 above).

-> If you don't trust the web-based SHA1 generators, you can download [this utility from Microsoft](https://support.microsoft.com/en-us/kb/841290) and generate it yourself.
+> If you don't trust web-based SHA1 generators, you can download [this utility from Microsoft](https://support.microsoft.com/en-us/kb/841290) and generate it yourself.

 > `FCIV -sha1 path\to\file\holding\password`